pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/configuration/configuring_credentials/_index.md

 #### Reading the credentials

 The lookup() method is used to retrieve stored credentials.
-It takes a correlationId and a key as input parameters and returns a ConfigParams object containing the retrieved credentials.
+It takes a context and a key as input parameters and returns a ConfigParams object containing the retrieved credentials.
 If no credentials were found, it returns an empty ConfigParams object.

 {{< tabsection >}}
   {{< include "./__code19_node.md" >}}